 Open Day, Wednesday of Holy Week, 8 April

 The church will be open all day on the Wednesday of Holy Week, beginning with Morning Prayer at 8.30 am, which is followed by Stations of the Cross at 11 am, the rehearsal of Stainer's Crucifixion at 4.30 pm and its performance at 7 pm.
 Please drop in to experience the very special atmosphere of the church on this day of worship through art and music.

 Stations of the Cross

 Wednesday, 8 April, 11am

 Another chance to share in prayerful contemplation of Hove artist Harry Mileham's beautiful Stations of the Cross paintings.

-Our traditional 'come and sing' performance of John Stainer's oratorio The Crucifixion (1887) is conducted by Gregory Moore with Andrew Mackenzie Wicks, tenor, and Mark Beesley, bass.
+Our traditional 'come and sing' performance of John Stainer's oratorio The Crucifixion (1887) is conducted by Gregory Moore with tenor Andrew Mackenzie Wicks, bass Mark Beesley and organist Simon Lawford.
 Singers are welcome to join the choir for rehearsal at 4.30 pm.
 Please bring a score if you have one, though we will have spares to hand.
 The performance is at 7 pm and entry is free.
 We will be serving refreshments for the choir after rehearsal and for everybody after the performance.
 For further details please call 01273 698601.

 The Pedilavium - Washing of the Feet

 The Maundy Thursday liturgy includes the ceremony of the Washing of the Feet.
 It is followed by the vigil in the intimate space of the Lady Chapel at St Mary's, which is beautifully decorated with flowers to represent the Garden at Gethsemane, where Jesus spent the night in prayer before his crucifixion: 'Could ye not watch with me one hour?'